H. pylori in the Stomach: A Cancer Risk

 Prevalence of H. pylori in the US

 H. pylori is much more common among Asian populations and in Eastern and Southern Europe.
-Meanwhile, the overall H. pylori-related stomach cancer incidence in the US and Europe has declined.
-However, the prevalence of H. pylori in Black and Hispanic Americans is on the rise in the US.
+Meanwhile, the overall incidence of H. pylori-related stomach cancer in the US and Europe has declined.
+However, the prevalence of H. pylori in Black and Hispanic American communities is on the rise in the US.

 Health conditions or illnesses associated with H. pylori infection

-H. pylori causes severe inflammation of the stomach (gastritis) when it infects the stomach lining.
+H. pylori causes severe inflammation of the stomach when it infects gastric epithelial cells within the stomach lining.
+This condition is called gastritis.
 Prolonged gastritis can lead to the development of ulcers, which are painful, bleeding sores.
-Diseases linked to H. pylori infection include:
+Some diseases linked to H. pylori infection include:

 - Chronic gastritis, which may be followed by metaplasia and dysplasia